 a.
 Risk: The Real estate business has significant initial outflow with staggered and long-term inflows.
 As per RERA, the developer is required to set aside 70% of the funds received for a particular project, in a dedicated escrow (bank) account and can only be used for construction activities.
 Delays in project cycle; inadequate funding resources may have an impact on the liquidity position of the Company.

 b.
-Mitigation Plan: Man Infra has a sound liquidity position with approximately Rs.
-212 crore in cash & cash equivalent as on March 31, 2017.
-On the consolidated level, the Groups balance sheet is low geared with a Debt:Equity ratio of 0.45x as on March 31, 2017.
-The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project.
-Moreover, the Company has also been taking adequate measures to manage working capital cycles like monitoring and closely following up with debtors.
+Mitigation Plan: Man Infra has a sound liquidity position with approximately 14,130.68 lakhs in cash & cash equivalent as on March 31, 2018.
+On the consolidated level, the Groups balance sheet is low geared with a Debt:Equity ratio of 0.63x as on March 31, 2018.
+The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project. moreover, the Company has also been taking adequate measures to manage working capital cycles like monitoring and closely following up with debtors.
 For the EPC business, the Company also receives mobilization advances, which aids liquidity management.

 5. Input Price Risk

-b.
-Mitigation Plan: For EPC projects, Man Infra has a price escalation clause where the increase in the input cost is directly passed to the client.
-For development projects, Man Infra takes this risk into account at the time of launch.
-Also, the Company usually sells the projects in a phased manner which aids in covering the rise in cost of construction in subsequent sale.
+b. mitigation Plan: For EPC projects, man infra has a price escalation clause where the increase in the input cost is directly passed to the client.
+For development projects, man infra takes this risk into account at the time of launch.
+AIso, the Company usually sells the projects in a phased manner which aids in covering the rise in cost of construction in subsequent sale.

 a.
 Risk: The performance of the Company may be affected if there is substantial difference between the estimated and actual sales volume of the Real Estate development projects.

 The Company believes that its capability to preserve and continue its growth depends largely on its strength of developing, motivating and retaining talent.
-It firmly believes that highly motivated and empowered employees are its best assets to maintain a competitive edge in the market, The management is committed to continuously upgrading skills and competency at all levels with the aid of extensive training, The Company has obtained certifications for both Safety - OHSAS 18001, and Environment ISO 14001 underlining its commitment to employees safe working conditions and social awareness.
-Man Group has a team of more than 600 employees as on 31st March, 2017.
+It firmly believes that highly motivated and empowered employees are its best assets to maintain a competitive edge in the market.
+The management is committed to continuously upgrading skills and competency at all levels with the aid of extensive training.
+The Company is committed to ensure employees safe working conditions and social awareness. man Group has a team of more than 650 employees as on 31st march, 2018.

-The Companys employees possess requisite qualifications and technical expertise to execute projects across the Real Estate and construction services domain, The Companys HR will continue to focus on maintaining excellent work culture, employee development and competitive compensation to ensure a motivated and empowered workforce.
+The Companys employees possess requisite qualifications and technical expertise to execute projects across the Real Estate and construction services domain.
+The Companys HR continues to focus on maintaining excellent work culture, employee development and competitive compensation to ensure a motivated and empowered workforce.

 Internal Control Systems

-This management discussion and analysis may contain forward looking statements that reflects your Companys performance with respect to future events, The actual results may differ materially from those anticipated in the forward looking statements as a result of many factors.
+This management discussion and analysis may contain statements which could be construed and forward looking that reflects your Companys performance with respect to future events.
+The actual results may differ materially from those anticipated in the forward looking statements as a result of many factors.